codeforamerica/court.atlantaga.gov/README.md

 brew install ruby
 ```

-We use the static site generator [Jekyll](http://jekyllrb.com/) to generate and serve our Design Manual as a website.
+We use the static site generator [Jekyll](http://jekyllrb.com/) to generate and serve the content as a website.
 To install Jekyll run:

 ```
 gem install jekyll